theSafdarAwan/find-extender.nvim/README.md

                 -- to delete, copy or change using t,f or T,F commands text_manipulation = { yank = true, delete = true, change = true },
             },
+            -- whether to highlight the yanked are or not highlight_on_yank_enabled = true,
+            -- time for which the area will be highlighted highlight_on_yank_timeout = 40,
+            -- highlight group for the yanked are color highlight_on_yank_hl_group = "IncSearch",
         })
     end,
 }